cap-js/docs/guides/data-privacy/pdm.md

 The SAP Personal Data Manager service is currently only available for [enterprise accounts](https://discovery-center.cloud.sap/missiondetail/3019/3297/).
 An entitlement in trial accounts is not possible.
 :::

+SAP BTP provides the [*SAP Personal Data Manager (PDM)*](https://help.sap.com/docs/PERSONAL_DATA_MANAGER) which allows administrators to respond to question "What data of me do you have?".
+To answer this question, the PDM service needs to fetch read all personal data via a respective OData endpoint, to be provided by the app as follows.

 ## Provide a Service Interface to SAP Personal Data Manager

 SAP Personal Data Manager needs to call into your application to read personal data so you have to define a respective service endpoint, complying to the interface required by SAP Personal Data Manager.
 Following the CAP principles, we recommend adding a new dedicated CAP service that handles all the personal data manager requirements for you.
 This keeps the rest of your data model clean and enables reuse, just as CAP promotes it.

 ### CAP Service Model for SAP Personal Data Manager